 I wonder what it would take to turn around this current wave of viewing my clinical work as meaningless.
 How can I connect with my patients and feel engaged when interacting with them?

 It’s as if I’m in a career rut in clinical work.
 And what’s the best way to remedy that?
 In my opinion, you have to start from scratch and build things back up.
 I have to go back to the basics.

 When clinical work feels meaningless, it’s easy to detach.
 Suddenly everything feels pointless.
 This is the time for me to note what clinical scenarios help me feel engaged.

-Often, it’s when a patient has a question for me, and they feel empowered.
+Often, it’s when a patient has a question for me and they feel empowered.
 They want nothing more from me than my medical expertise.
-Their expectations are appropriate, more realistic, without being dependent on me.
+Their expectations are appropriate and more realistic, without being dependent on me.

 If I can complete some of these visits successfully, I’ll be able to reengage with my patients.
 Next, I’ll have to focus on finding more of such patients and slowly expanding my comfort zone.

 Once you get to hating clinical medicine, you know you have to take drastic actions.
 It’s not like I don’t enjoy the art of medicine – it’s the patient interactions that drain me.

 A traditional medical practice where I am medically responsible for the patient is, for me, at the heart of the problem.
 I project my fears of lawsuits or medical board investigations on the patient, going south from there.